Genocs/Genocs.github.io/README.md

 For most of them be on the cloud is a must.
 It couldn’t be otherwise.
 But there are contexts where On-Prem is an unassailable requirement.

-An enterprice grade software solution is
+An enterprise level software solution is

 - Clean Architecture patterns
 - Microservice Architecture